rackerlabs/support-how-to/content/how-to/dedicated-hosting/view-your-network-device-configuration/index.md

 5. Click **Download Network Config**.

-   The length of the download depends on the size of your network device's configuration.
-After the download is complete, the configuration is located in your browser's download folder as a **.txt** file.
+   The length of the download depends on the size of your network device configuration.
+After the download completes, the configuration displays in your browser download folder as a **.txt** file.

-   **Note:** The network device's configuration contains sections named **REMOVED**.
-These fields have been removed because they contain Rackspace-specific infrastructure settings.
+   **Note:** The network device configuration includes a section named **REMOVED**, which contains fields removed because they contain Rackspace-specific infrastructure settings.

 ### View client VPN users within your firewall's configuration

-Client virtual private network (VPN) users are stored in the firewall's running configuration.
+The firewall running configuration stores client virtual private network (VPN) users.
 The structure of a client VPN user is as follows:

     Syntax:  username <username> password <password>
     Example: username rackspace-test password Abc123

-If you want to perform a client VPN user audit of your firewall, perform the steps in the “View the configuration of your network device” section, and search through the document for the client VPN syntax shown above.
+If you want to perform a client VPN user audit of your firewall, perform the steps in the **View the configuration of your network device** section and search through the document for the client VPN syntax shown above.